mmccall/eMcellent/README.md

 ###Getting Started

-The code is currently designed to only run in Node.js; it has no external dependencies outside of those which are available through Node.
-However, to test, run `npm install` to download the `Grunt` Build tool and related dependencies.
+The code is built to be run in either Node.js or the browser; it uses native Javascript parsing and has no intrinsic dependencies outside of those used during builds.

+To use in Node.js, the package is available via `npm`.
+To use locally, you will only need to install dependencies using `npm install`.
+To test, the default `grunt` task will execute all test cases.

+To use in the browser, install dependencies with `npm install`, and run `grunt build:browser`.
+Browserify will convert the package into a Commonjs format and minify it.

 ###Functions